-The Ocean Desk news feed, together with the Raw Oceans podcast, aim to highlight marine news stories from multiple sectors and make them accessible to a non-specialist audience, empowering people to take affirmative action.
+The Ocean Desk news feed, together with the Raw Oceans podcast, aim to highlight marine news stories from multiple sectors and make them accessible to a non-specialist audience, empowering people to make better-informed choices.

 We can’t expect marine biology and ecology research papers to make the wider news agenda.
-Ocean-related news stories that do punch through are often siloed within Science and only on occasion do they cut-through to the mainstream agenda – usually when it’s too late to do anything about it.
+When they do cut-through to the mainstream, it’s often too late for the audience to do much about the issue.